FAQS

 21What should I do if my septic alarm is sounding?

+Silence the alarm at the control panel, reduce water usage immediately, and call Brighteyes Septic for diagnosis and repair.
 Ignoring the alarm can lead to sewage backups or surface discharge.

 22 What should I do when the alarm sounds?